Lloyd Geering: Later life

 In 2021, Geering joined the group Intergenerational Climate Ambassadors, established in 2020 by scientist Jim Salinger and Sophie Handford, a Kāpiti Coast district councillor.
 At the time, Geering said:

 "Fundamentalist Christianity would regard things to be in the hands of a God who controls.
 That idea of God has just vanished really.
 We now know that we are in the hands of natural forces in the world, and because of what humans have done to the earth, they have produced a situation where the temperature's going up all the time – and it will reach a limit which we can't survive."

 Following the death of Jim Easton on 17 September 2025, Geering became New Zealand's oldest living man.

 Honours and awards

 In 1976, Geering was conferred an honorary Doctor of Divinity degree by the University of Otago.

-In the 1988 New Year Honours, Geering was appointed a Commander of the Order of the British Empire, and in the 2001 New Year Honours he was made a Principal Companion of the New Zealand Order of Merit, for services to religious studies.
-In the 2007 New Year Honours, he was appointed a Member of the Order of New Zealand.
-In 2009, he accepted redesignation as a Knight Grand Companion of the New Zealand Order of Merit, following the restoration of titular honours by the New Zealand government.
+In the 1988 New Year Honours, Geering was appointed a Commander of the Order of the British Empire (CBE), and in the 2001 New Year Honours he was made a Principal Companion of the New Zealand Order of Merit (PCNZM), for services to religious studies.
+In the 2007 New Year Honours, he was appointed a Member of the Order of New Zealand (ONZ).
+In 2009, he accepted redesignation as a Knight Grand Companion of the New Zealand Order of Merit (GNZM), following the restoration of titular honours by the New Zealand government.

 Geering is a patron of the Coalition for Open Government.